-- A. Registered status will be considered for any student organization that meets the following criteria: - 1.
-Membership is limited to HBU students, or combination of students, faculty, and/or staff. - 2.
-The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - B. The petitioning group can meet three (3) times to create a constitution and bylaws and to secure a faculty/staff advisor. - C. Submit initial paperwork (recognition packet) including constitution, bylaws, preliminary roster, and faculty/staff advisor contact information to the Director of Campus Activities. - D. Paperwork will be forwarded to the Student Government Association (SGA) for comment. - E. SGA will forward comments and paperwork back to the Director of Campus Activities for review with the Associate Vice President for Student Life. - F. Office of Campus Activities will notify in writing the petitioning group of the final decision. - G. If the group is granted recognition, the three (3) highest ranking officers must attend an Organization Training and Risk Management Training. - H. General Social Greek Organizations: The HBU Expansion Policies for Social Greek Organizations may be obtained through the Office of Campus Activities. - I. Academic related organizations: Permission from the Dean of the College/School for which the academic group is associated with is required for new organizations.
+Registered status will be considered for any student organization that meets the following criteria:

+- 1. Membership is limited to HBU students, or combination of students, faculty, and/or staff. - 2.
+The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - 3.
+The petitioning group can meet three (3) times to create a constitution & bylaws & to secure a faculty/staff advisor. - 4.
+Submit initial paperwork (recognition packet) including constitution, bylaws, preliminary roster, Department Chair and Dean signature (for Academic groups), and faculty/staff advisor contact information to the Director of Student Involvement. - 5.
+Paperwork will be forwarded to the Student Government Association (SGA) for comment. - 6.
+SGA will forward comments and paperwork back to the Director of Student Involvement for review with the Director of Student Life and the Provost. - 7.
+Office of Student Involvement will notify in writing the petitioning group of the final decision.

+- 8. If the group is granted recognition, the three (3) highest ranking officers must attend an Organization Training and Risk Management Training. - General Social Greek Organizations: The HBU Expansion Policies for Social Greek Organizations may be obtained through the Office of Student Involvement.